Three's Company: Cast changes

 Season five (1980–1981) marked the beginning of contract re-negotiations and sparked friction on the set.
 Somers demanded a substantial increase in salary, from $30,000 to $150,000 per episode plus 10% of the show's profits.
-John Ritter, as the show's top-billed actor, was making $150,000 per episode at the time.
 When Somers' demands were not met, Somers went on a strike of sorts.
 Executives believed that a complete loss of Somers could damage the program's popularity, so a compromise was reached.
 Somers, who was still under contract, continued to appear in the series, but only in the one-minute closing tag scene of a handful of episodes.
 Somers' scenes were taped on separate days from the show's regular taping; she did not appear on set with any of the show's other cast members.
 According to Somers, an off-hiatus contract with CBS as well as tension between her and producer Michael Ross led to her being fired, and her dismissal was on the personal level as she states that Ted Harbert confirms this.
 According to the story within the show, her character had returned to her hometown of Fresno to care for her ailing mother, and was only seen when she telephoned her former roommates and they recounted that week's adventures to her.
 This arrangement continued for one season.
 Somers' contract was not renewed and Chrissy's place in the apartment was taken by her clumsy cousin Cindy Snow (Jenilee Harrison).

 Another replacement, Terri Alden (played by Priscilla Barnes), a clever, sometimes sassy nurse, joined the cast in the sixth season (1981–82).
 In the script, Cindy was to move to college to fulfill her dream of becoming a veterinarian and would continue to visit throughout the sixth season.